peteroupc/classic-wallpaper/uielements.md

 - For graphics with 17 to 256 colors, gradient fills are present but subtle.
 - Icons with more than 32 colors are rare; more than 64 colors, very rare.
 - Larger versions of originally 32 &times; 32 icons (for example, the 48 &times; 48 version) appear the same as the original icon but with finer but nonessential detail.[^16]
+- Most cursors are limited to the two colors black and white, with optional transparency.
+Cursors with colors other than black and white are rare, and cursors with more than 32 colors are very rare.
+In the black-and-white case, each shape of the cursor is generally either white with a 1-unit-thick black outline or vice versa, to make the cursor easy to see over any background.
 - Icons for toolbars, menu items, and the like do not behave like typographic symbols (dingbats), unlike the tendency in the late 2010s.
 For example, they are not designed in the same way as letters and digits in a typeface, or font; they can be colored; and they have less harmony with accompanying text than such symbols as the at-sign `@`.[^17]

 In general, before 1995, black-and-white icons (with no intermediate gray tones) from which a color version is derived do not use shading or hatch patterns to mimic shadows or solid colors.[^18]